downsway-uk/AI-Primer/README.md

 # AI-Stack

-This repository is a collaction of documents and templates relating to locally hosted AI.
+This repository is a collection of documents and templates relating to locally hosted AI.